StopDDoS/links/README.md

 ### SYN flood
-implement syn cookies, preferably on a very fast machine with XDP or a specialized firewall
+implement syn cookies, preferably on a very fast machine with XDP or a specialized firewall.
+For large scale attacks look at implementing p0f signature checks.

 ## Interesting opensource projects
 https://github.com/pavel-odintsov/fastnetmon ddos detection from sFlow.